-Any change in the priorities of payment as well as the obligation to report such events.
-Any change in the priorities of payment swhich will materially adversely affect the repayment of the securitisation position shall be reported to investors without undue delay.
+The transaction documentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
+Any change in the priorities of payments which will materially adversely affect the repayment of the securitisation position shall be reported to investors without undue delay.